Why I turn House Histories into Display-Worthy Art

 - Local historical events that shaped the neighbourhood

-My most detailed option, the Full Story includes research across the broadest range of historical record collections to provide deep insight into former occupants of your home and their lives within its walls.
+The most detailed option, the Full Story includes research across the broadest range of historical record collections to provide deep insight into former occupants of your home and their lives within its walls.

 Other packages: The Snapshot and The Heritage Summary.